 Social media is a bundle of various functionalities.
-Testing social media apps requires you to have extensive domain expertise, large experience and the correct skill set for it.
-Testing of Social media application includes:
+Testing social media apps requires you to have extensive domain expertise, large experience, and the correct skillset for it.
+Testing of Social media applications includes:

 Also Read: How To Test a Mobile Application

 Social Media Application Testing Life Cycle

 To ensure that your social media testing goes well, follow a proper testing methodology.
 Here are the steps you can follow to ensure proper testing of your social media apps.